World Cup 2026

 Washington State recently passed a bill that expands options for alcohol consumption in public spaces.
 Read more here.
 There may be an option to apply for a special liquor license covering up to three neighboring businesses.
 Updates will follow as more details are confirmed.

-What is the Brand Play Book?
+What is the Community Brand Play Book?

 What are the opportunities for outdoor or pop-up locations?